OpenSourceEconomics/skillmodels/docs/source/notes_on_factor_scales.rst

 could describe the example system -- just in different combinations of scales.

 When latent factor models are estimated, the scales of each factor are usually set through normalizations in each period.
-The main point of the first paper is that a KLS transition function prohibits to make such normalizations except for the initial period.
+The main point of the first paper by Wiswall and Agostinelli is that a KLS transition function prohibits to make such normalizations except for the initial period.
 One could say that after that, the transition function chooses the scale.

-The CES function has KLS and contains the subset of all linear functions without intercept and parameters summing to 1 as special cases.
+The CES function has KLS and contains the subset of all linear functions without intercept whose parameters sum to 1 as special cases.
 It can therefore be used to describe the example system.
 After setting the scale of both factors to Dollars in the initial period, the CES function would then choose the scales for all other periods.

 The linear function that is a CES function and describes the system is: